-Figure 10.6.2-1: Group creation
+Figure 10.4.3-1: Group creation

-1. The group management client of the administrator/dispatcher/authorized MCPTT user/UE requests group create operation to the group management server.
-The identities of the users being combined should be included in this message.
+1. The group management client of the administrator/dispatcher/authorized MCPTT user requests group create operation to the group management server.
+The identities of the users being combined shall be included in this message.

-2. During the group creation, the group management server creates and stores the information of the group, including the group identity, the identities of the users being combined, the priority level of the group and the security level of the group.
+2. During the group creation, the group management server creates and stores the information of the group as group configuration data as described in subclause 10.1.5.4.
 The group management server performs the check on the maximum limit of the total number (N11) of MCPTT group members for the MCPTT group(s).

 3. The group management server may conditionally notify the MCPTT server regarding the group creation with the information of the group members.
 During user regroup, the group management server notifies the MCPTT server regarding the group creation with the information of the temporary group members.
 The MCPTT users of the temporary group may be automatically affiliated, if configured on the MCPTT server.

-4. The MCPTT group members of the group are notified.
+4. The MCPTT group members of the MCPTT group are notified about the newly created MCPTT group configuration data.

-5. The group management server provides a group creation confirmation response to the group management client of the administrator/dispatcher/authorized MCPTT user/UE.
+5. The group management server provides a group creation confirmation response to the group management client of the administrator/dispatcher/authorized MCPTT user.

-NOTE: The group management server does not communicate directly, and can route through some other network entities such as SIP cores, which have not been specified for clarity.

-10.6.3 Group regrouping
+10.4.4 Group regrouping

-10.6.3.1 Temporary group formation - group regrouping within an MCPTT system
+10.4.4.1 Temporary group formation - group regrouping within an MCPTT system

-The information flow in figure 10.6.3.1-1 below illustrates the group regroup operations to create a temporary group within an MCPTT system.
+Figure 10.4.4.1-1 below illustrates the group regroup operations to create a temporary group within an MCPTT system.
 For simplicity, only the case of two MCPTT groups being combined is represented, but the procedure is the same if more than two groups are combined.

 Pre-conditions: